Let’s take a look at how affordability is doing in the Seattle area after the last couple months of changes in home prices and interest rates.

 Here’s a look at the index for Snohomish County and Pierce County since 2000:

-Later today I’ll post updated versions of my charts of the “affordable” home price and income required to afford the median-priced home.
+Thursday I’ll post updated versions of my charts of the “affordable” home price and income required to afford the median-priced home.
 Hit the jump for the affordability index methodology, as well as a bonus chart of the affordability index in the outlying Puget Sound counties.

 As a reminder, the affordability index is based on three factors: median single-family home price as reported by the NWMLS, 30-year monthly mortgage rates as reported by the Federal Reserve, and estimated median household income as reported by the Washington State Office of Financial Management.

 The historic standard for “affordable” housing is that monthly costs do not exceed 30% of one’s income.
 Therefore, the formula for the affordability index is as follows: